rq-Chen/rq-Chen.github.io/summer-school/Neuroscience Summer School.md

 	<figcaption><center><strong> Figure 3.
 Visiting the laboratories in Peking University </strong></center></figcaption>
 </figure>

 Besides, I was amazed by the degree to which our high-level mental process can be described in a fully biological way.
-For example, Prof. Yi Zhong introduced his research about the *Rac1* gene which modulates the process of forgetting.
+For example, Prof. Zhong introduced his research about the *Rac1* gene which modulates the process of forgetting.
 Considering that I was researching about working memory at that time, it was such a shame that I had not heard about Prof. Zhong's theory earlier, which really inspired me a lot.

 Cognitive science is a highly interdisciplinary field, requiring us to have a broader horizon.
 After this summer school, I became more aware of the importance to absorb insights from other disciplines, and also more capable to do so, in order to inspire and support my research in psychology.